N-Khalid/Group_4/README.md

 ##  Machine Learning

-We chose a supervised machine learningg model in order to help us predict the sale price, a known dependent variable, against several different house features, the independent variables.
+We chose a supervised machine learning model in order to help us predict the sale price, a known dependent variable, against several different house features, the independent variables.

 ###  Preliminary Data Preprocessing

 The goal of data preprocessing is to change our initial dataset into a cleaner dataset to assist in answering our questions.
 Our data preprocessing process is as follows:

 - Make a copy of our initial dataset to use as the working dataset
+- Familiarize ourselves with the data by identifying data types for each column
-- Identify what our dependent and independent variables will be
+- Identify what our dependent (SalePrice) and independent variables will be
-- Check if there are missing values or values that do not make sense within context of the dataset (ex.
-0 or N/A for number of beds or bathrooms)
+- Find the correlation between each of our independent variables and the sale price
+- Check for columns with null data and comparing them to the other variables to help decide what we will do (outright remove or use an average of the variable)

 ###  Preliminary Feature Engineering

-- We rated each independent variable on a scale between 0-1 based on correlation to the target variable
-- We dropped the lower correlated values equal or under 0.4 correlation
+We chose to drop all variables missing 5% or more of their data which lead to us removing 11 variables
+-	(PoolQC, MiscFeature, Alley, Fence, FireplaceQu, LotFrontage, GarageYrBlt, GarageCond, GarageType, GarageFinish, GarageQual)
+- This left us with 79 variables in total.
+We don't want to be heavy handed when dropping features due to information being left out where we may come to an incorrect decision based on the data presented.
+On the other side, due to the amount of variables, we do want to remove some features due to overfitting the model.
+We want our model to be able to generalize and predict rather than have as perfect data as possible which would hinder our results.

 ### Splitting the Data